KPCOFGS/BetBuddy/docs/download_without_git.md

 **To download the repository without git, follow the instructions below**

 1. **Find the `Code` Button**:
-   - Once you're on the repository page, look for a green button that says `Code`.
-This button is usually located above the repository files, on the right side, in green color.
+   - Once you're on the repository page, look for and click a green button that says **Code**.
+This button is usually located above the repository files, on the right side.

 2. **Download as ZIP**:
-   - Click on the **Code** button to open a dropdown menu.
    - In the dropdown menu, you will see several options.
 Click on **Download ZIP**.

 3. **Save the ZIP File**: